-So yesterday evening we were parked between a Spanish caravan, complete with wound-out awning and a Spanish motorhome.
+Yesterday evening we were parked between a Spanish caravan, complete with wound-out awning and a Spanish motorhome.

-Having made the effort to move to the bottom end of the glorified car park to avoid the noisy Spanish family from last night, I was confident that we have moved away from inconsiderate Spanish motorhomers, but no. Having watched a couple of hours of DVD we turned in, only to hear that we had been joined across the way by another Spanish motorhome and at 23:30 they were tucking in to a meal with lots of conversation.
+Having made the effort to move to the bottom end of the glorified car park to avoid the noisy Spanish family from last night, I was confident that we had moved away from inconsiderate Spanish motorhomers, but no. Having watched a couple of hours of DVD we turned in, only to hear that we had been joined across the way by another Spanish motorhome and at 23:30 they were tucking in to a meal with lots of noisy conversation.
 Honestly, these Spaniards must go to bed on a full stomach.

 Having visited the dump station we were on the road to Carmona, about twenty-five miles east of Seville.
 I did feel a bit unsettled at the thought of the journey knowing that we had a satnav we really couldn't rely on.
-Before any more trips I will replace it with a Garmin brand.
+Before any more trips I think will replace it with a Garmin brand.
 I've always got on well with Garmin.
 There is no perfect satnav, they all seem to have their quarks, but I can't rely on this 'Snooper' satnav any longer.

-On arrival at Carmona we parked on the large, sandy public car park on the southern edge of the town *GPS: N37.464210° W5.649102°).
+On arrival at Carmona we parked on the large, sandy public car park on the southern edge of the town (GPS: N37.464210° W5.649102°).
 Without much delay we were out and at it.